betiyost2001/ConstelAR/README.md

 The project aims to deliver **accessible forecasts** and **early alerts** about air pollution, supporting **public health prevention** and **citizen awareness**.

+## Run the project (produdction or development)
+- Run the terminal
+- Do `Docker compose up -d --build`
+- Go to localhost:8080 for the frontend
+- Go to localhost:8000 for the backend

 ---

 ## 📅 Avances entregados – Etapa 1 / Delivered progress – Stage 1